HIDDEN THREATS: UNDERSTANDING FENTANYL MISUSE AND TOXICITY

 benzodiazepines.

-The dosing and administration instructions for the 8 mg intranasal naloxone product KLOXXADOTM provides for
+The dosing and administration instructions for the 8 mg intranasal naloxone product KLOXXADOTM provide for

 two 4 mg doses delivered simultaneously to each nostril.